I am caring for a child who is very sick. Can I get EI?Updated December 21

 Question & AnswerI am caring for a child who is very sick.
 Can I get EI?

 Employment Insurance (EI) rules have changed because of COVID-19.
-As of August 9, 2020, if you're applying for special EI benefits like the family caregiver benefit for children, you only need 120 hours of insurable work.
-And there's a new minimum EI payment amount of $500 a week.
-These changes are expected to last for one year.
+As of September 26, 2021, if you're applying for special EI benefits like the family caregiver benefit for children, you only need 420 hours of insurable work.
+This new rule will last until at least September 24, 2022.

 There are 3 types of EI benefits for people who need time of work to care for someone who is seriously ill: